-Philip Kelley and Edward Hagen, editors of the Brownings' published correspondence, also saw similarities to Browning's hand, but were able to explain why: the "Otho" fragment, they told me, was in fact written by Robert Browning, Sr. (1782-1866), the poet's father, a clerk at the Bank of England.
-Browning, Sr. helped to fund three of his son's first four poetical publications and, as mentioned in the Browning letter excerpt above, was the one responsible for having the Colombe's Birthday manuscript bound.
+Philip Kelley and Edward Hagen, editors of the Brownings' published correspondence, also saw similarities to Browning's hand, but were able to explain why: the "Otho" fragment, they told me, was in fact written by Robert Browning, Sr. (1782-1866), the poet's father and a clerk at the Bank of England.
+Browning, Sr. helped to fund three of his son's first four poetical publications and, as mentioned in the Browning letter excerpted above, was the one responsible for having the Colombe's Birthday manuscript bound.

 Otho, the Roman emperor who ruled for three months in 69 A.D., is the subject not only of this dramatical fragment, but also of Shelley's poem, "Otho," and John Keats's verse drama, "Otho the Great."
 It's unknown if Browning, Sr. was familiar with or influenced by these Romantic works; it is of course very possible that Otho's story came to him directly through the study of ancient history.
-Regardless, "Otho, or The Last Day" (along with another Pforzheimer Collection item made by Browning, Sr.: an album of amusing character sketches, drawn about a decade after his 1851 retirement) provides us an interesting—and unexpected—insight into the life of this father of a literary giant, and how he spent his leisure time.
+Regardless, "Otho, or The Last Day" (along with another Pforzheimer Collection item made by Browning, Sr.: an album of amusing character sketches, drawn about a decade after his 1851 retirement) provides us with an interesting—and perhaps unexpected—insight into how the father of a literary giant spent his leisure time.